 ADHD Therapy for Late-Diagnosed Adults in Chicago & Illinois

-this is not productivity coaching with a license.
+This is not productivity coaching with a license.

-you won’t get a worksheet. you won’t get a morning routine. you won’t get told that the right system is the thing standing between you and a functional life.
+You won’t get a worksheet.
+You won’t get a morning routine.
+You won’t get told that the right system is the thing standing between you and a functional life.

-what you will get is a therapist who already knows the terrain. who understands that the reason none of it stuck wasn’t that you needed better tools. it’s that shame was running the show underneath all of it.
+What you will get is a therapist who already knows the terrain.
+Who understands that the reason none of it stuck wasn’t that you needed better tools.
+It’s that shame was running the show underneath all of it.

-therapy here starts with that. the shame, the self-concept built from years of being misunderstood, the grief of late diagnosis, the exhaustion of masking. we address the thing that’s actually keeping you stuck. the skills come after. they always work better that way.
+Therapy here starts with that.
+The shame, The self-concept built from years of being misunderstood, the grief of late diagnosis, the exhaustion of masking.
+We address the thing that’s actually keeping you stuck.
+The skills come after.
+They always work better that way.

 Online Therapy for Adults Across Illinois